GoogleCloudPlatform/podcast/site/content/post/episode-93-whats-ai-with-melanie-warrick/index.md

 Mark is speaking at [Gameacon](http://www.gameaconvegas.com/) and [Austin Game Conference](http://austingamecon.com/) and attending [Strangeloop](https://www.thestrangeloop.com/) once he's done with all that.
 He is also heading to Australia in October for [GDG Devfest Melbourne](http://gdgmelbourne.com/) and [Game Connect Asia Pacific](http://gcap.com.au/) as well.

-{{< transcript "FRANCESC: Hi, and welcome to episode number 93 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 93 of the weekly Google Cloud Podcast.
 I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
 Hey Mark, how are you doing?" >}}

 MARK: I am good.
 I'm in Seattle, so we're doing the remote thing today.